-Pacific Heart, Lung & Blood Institute to Hold Mesothelioma Fundraiser
+Pacific Mesothelioma Center to Hold Fundraiser

 Brothers Kevin and Gerry McCarthy won’t be there physically when the dressed-in-green “Irish Stampede” gathers again later this month at the Paramount Ranch in Agoura Hills, California to help raise money for mesothelioma research.

-They will be watching from high above, arms draped over each other’s shoulder, saluting approval with pints of Guinness Stout raised high proud Irishmen who died much too young.
+They will be watching from high above, arms draped over each other’s shoulder, saluting approval with pints of Guinness Stout raised high for proud Irishmen who died much too young.

 The McCarthy brothers are the spark behind the Pacific Heart, Lung & Blood Institute’s third annual 5K Walk/Hike for Mesothelioma held on October 12.